alanbchristie/PySimple/README.md

     $ docker run -d -p 4000:8080 friendlyhello
     <container ID>

-This will star the image as a container and map host port `4000` into the container, appearing on port `8080` internally.
+This will start the image as a container and map host port `4000` into the container, appearing on port `8080` internally.
 This port re-mapping is an essential part of the Docker ecosystem.
 The _long-and-short_ of all of this is that you should now be able to connect to the app at